Ahmad-Faraj/academic-assignments/README.md

 # 🎓 Academic Assignment Solutions

-A collection of my solved college assignments and academic tasks across various subjects—organized for reference, revision, and sharing.
+A collection of my solved college assignments and academic tasks across various subjects—organized for reference.

 ## Purpose